openrewrite/rewrite-docs/reference/recipes/java/testing/assertj/staticimports.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.java.testing.assertj.StaticImports` ts\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.testing.assertj.StaticImports`